primitivefinance/rmm-ethers/etc/rmm-ethers.api.md

     createdPool?: boolean;
     // Warning: (ae-incompatible-release-tags) The symbol "newPosition" is marked as @public, but its signature references "Position" which is marked as @beta
     newPosition: Position;
+    // Warning: (ae-incompatible-release-tags) The symbol "params" is marked as @public, but its signature references "PositionAllocateParams" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "params" is marked as @public, but its signature references "PositionRemoveParams" which is marked as @beta
     params: PositionAllocateParams | PositionRemoveParams;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "PositionAllocateParams" is marked as @public, but its signature references "_PoolAction" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "PositionAllocateParams" is marked as @beta, but its signature references "_PoolAction" which is marked as @internal
 //
-// @public
+// @beta
 export type PositionAllocateParams<T = unknown> = _PoolAction & {
     options: AllocateOptions;
 };

-// @public
+// @beta
 export type PositionBatchTransferParams = {
     options: BatchTransferOptions;
 };